OVO Hydro: Development and planning

-Planning for The Hydro began some time in 2001 as the second redevelopment of the Queens Dock in Glasgow.
+Planning for The Hydro began in 2001 as the second redevelopment of the Queens Dock in Glasgow.
 In May 2003, a plan had been unveiled for an entertainment arena, holding 12,300 seated audience members and an extra 2,000 standing.

 London-based architects Foster + Partners were appointed as the design team for the Hydro in May 2004, with Glasgow-based Elphinstone additionally appointed as the preferred developer for the site.
 The design of the arena was finally released to the press in October 2005, and the SECC gained full planning consent for the arena by 2006.

 Construction

 Construction for the arena began in February 2011 by construction company Lend Lease.
 By November 2011, building work for the roof of the arena had begun, which was completed by April 2013.
 The arena's signature translucent outer cushions were installed in May 2013, along with the seating inside of the arena, marking construction of the arena completed, taking two years to complete.